ezraroi/Human-AI-Collab/time.md

 - Consolidation: insights settle, memory integrates, affect load metabolizes
 - Reset: fresh emotional bandwidth for the next engagement

-3. Pattern Recognition Substrate
+3. Temporal Enablement for Pattern Recognition
 - [Journal](journal.md) accumulation requires temporal extension
 - Cross-session pattern visibility is impossible without duration
 - “43 notebooks over 8 months” is categorically different from “43 notes in one day”
-- Chronotope: stable time-space that enables developmental continuity
+- [Journal](journal.md) provides the [Chronotope](chronotope.md) (stable time-space for return); Time provides the duration that makes accumulation and cross-session continuity possible

 4. Transformation vs. Productivity Distinction
 - A single session can be productive (answer obtained) and may contribute to transformation, but it does not constitute trajectory by itself